fadallar/my-aws-workshop/aws-networking/ModuleOneCore.md

 |Outbound|AllTraffic|AllTraffic|

-Configuration Steps
+Security Group Configuration Steps

-Create the security group
+1) Create the security group

 ![](./images/createsecuritygroup.png)

-Edit the inbound rules
+2) Edit the inbound rules

 ![](./images/editinboundrule.png)

-Edit the outbound rules
+3) Edit the outbound rules (If required)

 ![](./images/editoutboundrule.png)

-Edit the Name Tag
+4) Edit the Name Tag

 ![](./images/edittag.png)

 ## VPC Endpoints
 A VPC endpoint enables you to connect your VPC privately to supported AWS services and VPC endpoint services without requiring an Internet Gateway or a NAT Gateway.
 There are two types of VPC Endpoints: Interface and Gateway.
-* Interface endpoints use an elastic network interface in your VPC with a private IP address that servers as an entry point for traffic destined to a suppported service.
+* Interface endpoints use an elastic network interface in your VPC with a private IP address that serves as an entry point for traffic destined to a suppported service.
 * Gateway endpoints use a route table target for a specified route in your route table for supported services.
 These services are currently Amazon S3 and DynamoDB.

-We will create a gateway VPC Endpoints for the S3 Service
+In this lab we will create a gateway VPC Endpoints for the S3 Service

 ![](./images/createvpcendpoint.png)

-And associate it with your Private Route tables and subnet only
+And associate it with your Private Route tables and Private subnet only

 ![](./images/createvpcendpointtwo.png)